-During the Strategic Plan period, the Fund financed perception surveys in nearly every country declared eligible by the Secretary-General to receive PBF support.
+During the Strategic Plan

-Complementing perception
+period, the Fund financed perception surveys in nearly every country declared eligible by the Secretary-General to receive PBF support.

-surveys, from 2017 to 2019, the PBF committed to rolling out innovative Community-Based Monitoring (CBM) initiatives in Cote d'Ivoire and Madagascar.
-Underpinned by detailed PBF guidance, CBM captures community voices in real generates important data about what really matters to the people PBF serves and, as a means to amplify their voices in the governance and oversight mechanisms that guide PBF programming.
-The Fund's two-fold approach to capturing important data at the impact level has driven improvements not only within PBF programming, but also in the quality of final evaluations of PBF investments.
+Complementing perception surveys, from 2017 to 2019, the PBF committed to rolling out innovative Community-Based Monitoring (CBM) initiatives in Cote d'Ivoire and Madagascar.
+Underpinned by detailed PBF guidance, CBM captures community voices in real time.